superfly/docs/reference/configuration.html.md

 * `path`: The path of the URL to be requested.
 * `protocol`: The protocol to be used (`http` or `https`)
 * `restart_limit`: The number of consecutive HTTP check failures to allow before attempting to restart the VM.
 The default is `0`, which disables restarts based on failed HTTP health checks.
-* `timeout`: The maximum time a connection can take before being reported as failing its healthcheck.
+* `timeout`: The maximum time in milliseconds a connection can take before being reported as failing its healthcheck.
 * `tls_skip_verify`: When `true` (and using HTTPS protocol) skip verifying the certificates sent by the server.
 * `services.http_checks.headers`: This is a sub-section of `services.http_checks`.
 It uses the key/value pairs as a specification of header and header values that will get passed with the http_check call.